sridhar-001/UtilTest/README.md

  &lt;/listeners&gt;<br>
 </pre>

-Add the dependency to pom.xml of the individual test-moduleto consider filtering of tests <br>
+Add the dependency to pom.xml of the individual test-module to consider filtering of tests <br>
 <pre>
 &lt;dependencies&gt;<br>
        &lt;dependency><br>